-- a) In the event of any of the following then the matter should be brought to the attention of the Diaconate. - Pathway 1 being unsuccessful in restoring relationship; and/or - the issue relates to perceived bullying; and/or - the issue relates to dissatisfaction with the manner in which a staff member or volunteer has performed their ministry role. - b) If an issue is brought to the Diaconate - The Diaconate is to provide support to all parties. - Where the Diaconate considers the issue to be sufficiently serious, they are to appoint a suitably skilled person to assist in resolving the conflict.
+Church leadership are to provide support to all parties.

+Where the Church leadership considers the issue to be sufficiently serious, they are to appoint a suitably skilled person to assist in resolving the conflict.
 This may be a senior member of the pastoral staff.
-The Diaconate is to avoid conflicts of interest where possible when selecting this person.
-In some cases, for example, where the conflict involves the Senior Pastor, a church consultant from the Baptist Churches of NSW & ACT may be requested. - c) Where all parties involved in the matter are willing to work towards restoring relationships, the person selected to assist in resolving the conflict will: - value confidentiality at all times; - meet with each person separately to ensure they are given a chance to tell their story in private, working through their underlying concerns in moving towards resolution; - clearly communicate the process to be used to each party during resolution meetings; - hold a meeting with the parties together to identify common ground, work through the issues and determine the course of action; - follow up to ensure that the solutions are being implemented; and - if appropriate, monitor the situation over the following weeks, including to check-in with the parties to ensure that the situation is resolving and that relationships are being restored.
+Church leadership are to avoid conflicts of interest where possible when selecting this person, including being mindful of the relationships involved.
+In some cases, for example, where the conflict involves the Senior Pastor, the church leadership may appoint a church consultant from the Baptist Churches of NSW & ACT.

+Appointed person to assist parties resolve the conflict

+Where all parties involved in the matter are willing to work towards restoring relationships, the person appointed to assist in resolving the conflict will:

+- value confidentiality at all times; - meet with each person separately to ensure they are given a chance to tell their story in private, working through their underlying concerns in moving towards resolution; - clearly communicate the process to be used to each party during resolution meetings; - hold a meeting with the parties together to identify common ground, work through the issues and determine the course of action; - follow up to ensure that the solutions are being implemented; and if appropriate, monitor the situation over the following weeks, including to checkin with the parties to ensure that the situation is resolving and that relationships are being restored.

-At any stage throughout the process, the person selected to assist resolve the issue may contact Baptist Churches of NSW & ACT for assistance or resourcing.
+At any stage throughout the process, the person appointed to assist resolve the issue may contact Baptist Churches of NSW & ACT for assistance or resourcing.
+At the conclusion of a conflict resolution process the person appointed to assist in resolving the conflict will provide to the Church leadership a summary of the process and brief outcome which will be stored securely in the Church's records.